agraef/midizap/README.md

 ## Realtime Priorities

 Finally, midizap also offers an option to run the program with *real-time priorities*.
-Jack itself usually does that anyway where needed, but midizap's main thread won't unless you run it with the `-P` option (`midizap -P`, or `midizap -P80` if you also want to specify the priority).
+Jack itself usually does that anyway where needed, but midizap's main thread won't unless you run it with the `-P` option.
 Using this option, midizap should be able to get down to MIDI latencies in the 1 msec ballpark which should be good enough for most purposes.
 (Note that there's no need to use this option unless you actually notice high latencies or jitter in the MIDI output.)

 # Translation Syntax